scholzj/strimzi-custom-ca-test/README.md

 ## Deploying cluster

 Once the Secrets are ready, you can just deploy the Kafka cluster.
-You can use the example YAML file from this repo: `oc apply -f kafka-ephemeral.yaml`.
+You can use the example YAML file from this repo: `kubectl apply -f kafka-ephemeral.yaml`.

 # Cleaning up